-Stony-faced, silent synagogue massacre suspect held without bond
+Synagogue massacre suspect ordered held without bond

-PITTSBURGH (Reuters) - Shackled and in a wheelchair, the man accused of shooting 11 worshipers to death at a Pittsburgh synagogue made a stony-faced and largely silent appearance on Monday in a federal courtroom, where he was ordered held without bond for the deadliest attack ever on America’s Jewish community.
+PITTSBURGH (Reuters) - Shackled to a wheelchair, the man accused of shooting 11 worshipers to death at a Pittsburgh synagogue made a stony-faced and largely silent appearance on Monday in a federal courtroom, where he was ordered held without bond for the deadliest attack ever on America’s Jewish community.

-Robert Bowers, 46, who was wounded in a gunfight with police at the synagogue on Saturday, acknowledged the 29 charges against him, which could lead to his execution if found guilty.
+Robert Bowers, 46, who was wounded in a gunfight with police at the Tree of Life synagogue on Saturday, acknowledged the 29 charges against him, which could lead to his execution if found guilty.

 Bowers, who has a history of posting anti-Semitic material online, will get a court-appointed attorney and was remanded to custody of U.S. marshals.
 His next hearing is set for Thursday.